For best experience please turn on javascript and use a modern browser!

 • What are the tuition fees?
 How much does it cost to study at AUC?

-The costs of studying at AUC will include your tuition fee, accommodation, visas (if applicable) and a variety of personal costs that may vary per individual (food, transport, leisure, etc.).
+The costs of studying at AUC will include your tuition fee, housing fee, accommodation, visas (if applicable) and a variety of personal costs that vary per individual (food, transport, leisure, etc.).
 You can find the current tuition fees, indications of accommodation costs and average estimates of personal expenditures by following the link below.

 • What's the difference between applying for the 'early-bird' deadline compared to the regular deadline?